Tomi Ameobi

-Oluwatomiwo Ameobi (born 16 August 1988) is an English former professional footballer who played as a forward.
+Oluwatomiwo "Tomi" Ameobi (born 16 August 1988) is an English lawyer and former professional footballer who played as a forward.

 Having come through the youth academy at Leeds United, he went on to play in the Football League for Scunthorpe United, Doncaster Rovers, Grimsby Town and Mansfield Town before appearing for Non-League sides Forest Green Rovers and Whitley Bay.

 In 2011 he moved to play in Europe and had spells in Iceland and Finland with BÍ/Bolungarvík, Grindavík and VPS.
 In 2014 Ameobi moved to North America and had spells with both FC Edmonton and FC Cincinnati.

-Career
+Playing career

+Leeds United

 The 2007–08 season was Ameobi's first campaign in the Leeds United first team.
 He previously played for the club's reserve side, which finished sixth in Division One Central of the Central League in 2006–07.
 Ameobi signed his first professional contract with Leeds United on 8 August 2007.
 He had been offered the contract on 8 May, but had to wait three months to sign the deal as the club had been placed under a transfer embargo.

 He made his first appearance of the pre-season in Leeds United's 2–0 defeat against Northern Premier League side Guiseley on 6 August.
 He started the match, which was the club's final pre-season fixture, and was replaced after 75 minutes.
 Ameobi made his debut for Leeds on 28 August, against Portsmouth in the Football League Cup.
 He was loaned out to the Championship side Scunthorpe United in November 2007.

+Doncaster Rovers

 Ameobi returned to Leeds before joining Doncaster on 22 July.
 On 24 September 2008, he was loaned to Football League Two side Grimsby Town.
 He later returned to Doncaster after just two appearances.
 Ameobi signed for Conference National outfit Mansfield Town on loan in January 2009.
 He returned to Doncaster the following month, having played five games for Mansfield, but was released from his contract on 7 May.

+Forest Green Rovers

 In September 2009, Ameobi signed for Forest Green Rovers.
 He scored his first goal for the club in a 3–2 away win over Hayes & Yeading in January 2010 and also in that month represented Forest Green in the 3rd round of the FA Cup against Notts County.
-At the end of the season he was released by the club having made 28 league appearances and having scored 5 times.
+At the end of the season he was released by the club having made 28 league appearances, scoring five goals.

+Whitley Bay

 In July 2010, it was announced that Ameobi was on trial with Whitley Bay.
 He subsequently signed a contract for the club having impressed in their pre-season friendlies.
 On 4 September 2010, he featured in the 2–2 draw away at Billingham Synthonia coming on as a half-time substitute.
 Later in the season Ameobi returned to the side, making appearances during Bay's title challenge against Jarrow Roofing and Newcastle Benfield.